 Sorry–gotta run.
 I’ve got a meeting to get to!

-7 Responses to “Shabattical Shalom, or, Season’s Meetings!”
+0 thoughts on “Shabattical Shalom, or, Season's Meetings!”